12 Days of Great Falls Cheer: Day of Giving

 housing, clothing, childcare, family services and job service.
 Every six months for food.

-Opportunities Incorporated, 11l23 Central Ave., Monday-Friday 9 a.m. to 5 p.m.
+Opportunities Incorporated, 1123 Central Ave., Monday-Friday 9 a.m. to 5 p.m.
 They can help with food, prescriptions,

 rental and deposit assistance, furniture and clothing.
 Based on availability and need.
 Every 60 days for food.